Avionics software: Integration testing

 As pieces of code become available, they are added to a skeleton of code, and tested in place to make sure each interface works.
 Usually the built-in-tests of the electronics should be finished first, to begin burn-in and radio emissions tests of the electronics.

 Next, the most valuable features of the software are integrated.
 It is very convenient for the integrators to have a way to run small selected pieces of code, perhaps from a simple menu system.

 Some program managers try to arrange this integration process so that after some minimal level of function is achieved, the system becomes deliverable at any following date, with increasing numbers of features as time passes.

 Black box and acceptance testing

 Meanwhile, the test engineers usually begin assembling a test rig, and releasing preliminary tests for use by the software engineers.
 At some point, the tests cover all of the functions of the engineering specification.
 At this point, testing of the entire avionic unit begins.
 The object of the acceptance testing is to prove that the unit is safe and reliable in operation.

 The first test of the software, and one of the most difficult to meet in a tight schedule, is a realistic test of the unit's radio emissions.
 This usually must be started early in the project to assure that there is time to make any necessary changes to the design of the electronics.

-The software is also subjected to a structural coverage analysis, where test's are run and code coverage is collected and analysed.
+The software is also subjected to a structural coverage analysis, where tests are run and code coverage is collected and analyzed.